code-423n4/2023-07-arcade-findings/data/deekcrypto-G.md

     emit VoteChange(grant.delegatee, who, change);
 ```

 As mentioned, the voting power can only go down.
-Therefore, it is safe to assume that the usage of `change`
-implies a negative value, so `uint256` can be safely used to optimize gas usage.
+Therefore, it is safe to assume that the value of `change` is always negative value, so `uint256` can be used instead used to optimize gas usage.

 Suggested change:
 ```